5cover/psdc/docs/Done.md

 Solutions:

-- Use only the alais name when available
+- Use only the alias name when available
 - For sturct and arrays, split the value across multiple lines.

 ## Structure values: improve formatting by iterating over list of members

 Currently we iterate over an ImmutableDictionary.
 This means the order is undefined.
 Which can lead to inconsistent results.
 Fix this by

+## PubXml

+Strip debug symbols, optimize for size